GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ## Learning Objectives

-This is going to be an introduction to running apps on Cloud Run.
-We'll dive into various aspects of app development using cloud native tooling on GCP.

 - Understand your GenAI app health in production.
 - Troubleshoot different types of GenAI issues that might arise like model limitations, latency, etc
 - Find and address issues associated with the quality of your generated content